countable-web/open-source-corporation/OKRS.md

 ## Process

 At the beginning of each month, in our all-hands meeting:
   * Each _team_ should identify their top objective.
-It should be ambitious.
+  * It should be ambitious but possible.
   * Ask, "why" is this your objective?
 Why not something else?
   * Write down that Objective in the project's Slack Channel Purpose field.